 • What is the goal of Marley’s campaign?

 • Thinking back on the identity terms discussed earlier, what were some of the things Marley looked for in the books she read?

 • Why is it important to read about how people’s identities are similar and different from our own?

 - Visit your school or local library and check out an assortment of illustrated children’s books featuring racially diverse characters.
-You can also find free excerpts of diverse stories in Perspectives for a Diverse America.
+You can also find free excerpts of diverse stories in our Perspectives text library.

 - Ask students to form small groups.
 Give each group three or four books or Perspectives stories; ask the group to read and review them.
 Have each student record their observations in their Book Review Graphic Organizer.
 Tell them to mark down on the organizer whether they would recommend the book to someone else.

 - After each small group of students has read their stories and completed their graphic organizers, bring the full class together to share their findings.
 Based on the prior discussion of identity characteristics, ask students how they are similar to and different from the characters in the stories they read.
 Ask how that made them feel.

 - Have students choose one book from their first handout and follow the notes from their Book Review Graphic Organizer to fill out the Reading Diversity Checklist handout.

 - For an extended activity, students can use these tools to compose a book review about why they would or would not recommend a certain book.
 Students should explain their recommendations using one or two questions from the Reading Diversity Checklist handout.
 Consider making these reviews available to students in other classes.